jenavarrob/genetic-algorithm_lua/README.md

 ## GA lua-code

 The code uses the **GenerticAlgorithm.new()** function to initialize the GA with the population size and the probabilities for mutation and crossover, as well as, the size of the population for elitism.
-The parameter rangeValues specifies the range of values for the genes in the chromosomes.
+The parameter rangeValues specifies the range of values for the genes in the chromosomes, and the last parameter specifies the function to maximize.

 The function **evolve()** contains the code that creates new generations by:
   * computing fitness of the population and sorting accordingly for maximal fitness,